Lodewijk van Oord

 At the age of eleven, his family settled back in the Netherlands where he soon enrolled in secondary school.

 He continued his education at the University of Leiden, where he obtained a Masters in History.
 This was followed by a postgraduate teacher degree at Utrecht University.
 This degree course brought him in contact with UWC for the first time, when he travelled to Norway for three months to complete a teaching placement at Red Cross Nordic UWC.
 Lodewijk worked for one year in a bilingual secondary school in Rotterdam before moving to UWC Atlantic College in Wales.
 There he taught Middle Eastern History and Peace & Conflict Studies for six years and worked as a residence mentor for four years.
 In the meantime, he completed a Masters in Educational Management at the University of Bath.
 In 2010 he moved to Swaziland to become Director of Studies at UWC Waterford Kamhlaba and in 2014 he made the transition to UWC Adriatic in Italy, where he became Deputy Head.
-As of September 2017, Lodewijk will be appointed as the new Head of College of UWC Maastricht.
+As of September 2017, Lodewijk serves as the Head of College of UWC Maastricht.

 Besides his various roles at UWC, Lodewijk has also established himself as a writer.
 He published two novels in the Dutch language as well as articles on educational matters and current affairs for newspapers and academic journals.